Who Can File for Chapter 7 Bankruptcy?

 The following are circumstances in which a debtor is not eligible for Chapter 7.

-1. The Debtor's Income is Too High
+1. Your Income is Too High

 Eligibility for Chapter 7 requires a determination of whether a filer's income is too high.
 The "means test" determines whether a debtor qualifies for Chapter 7.
 The first part of the test requires the debtor to compare their current monthly income -- the average income in the six months preceding the application for bankruptcy -- with their state's median income.